aridiosilva/landingpage/README.md

 # landingpage

-Single Page Web Application (SPA) - landing page of aridiosilva.comn domain
+## Single Page Web Application (SPA)

+It is a landing page of aridiosilva.com domain

-Application based on Node.JS and Express to be hosted on node.js environment.
-As it is a Single Page Application that was designed using HTML5, CSS and JavaScript (mainly with Bootstrap and jQuery).
+It is an application based on Node.JS and Express, so could be hosted on node.js environment.
+Due to it is a Single Page Application, was designed using HTML5, CSS and JavaScript (mainly with Bootstrap and jQuery), to be a static web homepage.